How do I know whether my cat has been poisoned ?

 To think that our cats may be poisoned either by ingesting a poison, being bitten by a poisonous animal or coming into contact with a poison by accident is one of the most frightening thoughts a cat owner can have.

-I would like to inform you of a few of the most common poisonings we see in cats and how to prevent and recognise them and what to do next in case you suspect your cat may have been poisoned !
+As a professional vet in Abu Dhabi, I would like to inform you of a few of the most common poisonings we see in cats and how to prevent and recognise them and what to do next in case you suspect your cat may have been poisoned !

 Lilies are toxic to cats.
 Lilies are a big ‘no-no’ for feline-friendly homes and gardens.
 Just one lily leaf, if eaten, can kill your cat — but any part of the plant is dangerous, including the pollen and flower.